Essential Block Model Information

 Prior to Final Friday

 Final Fridays are the last Friday of a four week block of teaching.
-It is a time for the moderation and signing off of final marks and for unit reviews to take place, not for the actual marking itself to occur.
+It is a time for the moderation and signing off of final marks and for unit reviews to take place, marking should be completed before this day.

 The following checks should be undertaken in order to ensure that all submitted work has been marked.